OpenChannelSSD/documentation/docs/gettingstarted.md

 When the installation is finished and the kernel have been booted.
 Devices can be enumerated by:

-    sudo lnvm devices
+    sudo nvme lnvm list

 and initialized by:

-    sudo lnvm init -d nullb0
+    sudo nvme lnvm init -d nvme0n1
-    sudo lnvm create -d nullb0 -t mydevice
+    sudo nvme lnvm create -d nvme0n1 --lun-begin=0 --lun-end=3 -n mydevice -t pblk

-Assuming nullb0 was shown during "lnvm devices", it will then expose /dev/mydevice as a block device using it as the backend.
+Assuming nvme0n1 was shown during "nvme lnvm list", it will then expose /dev/mydevice as a block device using it as the backend.
+Please note that pblk is only available at the Linux kernel Github repository, and it yet to be upstream.

-That's it!

 ## Source install

 ### Compile latest kernel

-The latest LightNVM can be found at:
+The latest LightNVM kernel can be found at:

    `git clone https://github.com/OpenChannelSSD/linux.git`